How to Prevent Burn-Out and Fatigue by Life-Hacking Your Moon Cycle

 As a result, I’d get more stressed and snap at people (more than the usual PMS snappiness my husband has to endure at times).

-While my body and Big She (which I call my intuition or my soul being) were calling me to rest, the ego was pushing.
+While my body and Big She (which I and many others call my intuition or my soul being) were calling me to rest, the ego was pushing.
 GO, GO, GO!
 You have to finish all this work before the holidays, or the world is going to end!

 But wait, there's more.